Commercial Property Insurance

 Commercial property insurance protects against the risks of owning or renting an office, storefront, or other business property.
 It covers property losses when a fire damages your office, or a pipe bursts and floods your store.

-If you rent a commercial space, your landlord will likely require you to carry this coverage.
+If you rent a commercial space, your landlord may require you to carry this coverage.
 Even when it’s not required, commercial property insurance is important for any small business that owns physical assets.
-This coverage insures expensive equipment as well as inventory.

 You may also see this type of insurance referred to as business hazard insurance.